champa720/material.io/_chapters/ccrs/reading.md

 ---
 title: Reading Standards
-author: Adult Education Initiatives

-subject: HSE
+subject: Lessons
-category: High School Equivalency
+category: College and Career Readiness Standards
 chapter: 2
-section: 2.2
+section: 2.0
 tag: CCRS

 excerpt: "To become college and career ready, students need to grapple with works of exceptional craft and thought whose range extends across genres, cultures, and centuries.
 By engaging with increasingly complex readings, students gain the ability to evaluate intricate arguments and the capacity to surmount the challenges posed by complex texts."